brandonmcclure/LudamDare56/readme.md

 - Siphonophorae

 I keep coming to the gameplay mechanic of a group of little things that can come together and separate for different needs.
 This could be top down strategy game, or a side platformer.

+### 6-7p

+Worked on the swarming of the mobs.
+They will move toward the player and follow them as they move.
+I added some quick debug text that is attached to the player scene.